 11.5.2.5 Object information

-Where non-web softwareuser interfacethe software provides a user interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, make the user interface elementsuser interface elements' role, state(s), boundary, name, and description programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make the user interface elements' role, state(s), boundary, name, and description programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.6 Row, column, and headers

-Where non-web softwareuser interfacethe software provides a user interface it shall, by using the services as described in clause 11.5.2.311.5.2.3, make the row and column of each cell in a data table, including headers of the row and column if present, programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make the row and column of each cell in a data table, including headers of the row and column if present, programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.7 Values

-Where non-web softwareuser interfacethe software provides a user interface, it shall, by using the services as described in clause 11.5.2.311.5.2.3, make the current value of a user interface elementuser interface element and any minimum or maximum values of the range, if the user interface element conveys information about a range of values, programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements that can have values, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make the current value of a user interface element and any minimum or maximum values of the range, if the user interface element conveys information about a range of values, programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.8 Label relationships

-Where non-web softwareuser interfacethe software provides a user interface it shall expose the relationship that a user interface elementuser interface element has as a label for another element, or of being labelled by another element, using the services as described in clause 11.5.2.311.5.2.3, so that this information is programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements that are labels of other user interface elements, the functionality that is not closed shall expose the relationship that a user interface element has as a label for another element, or of being labelled by another element, using the services as described in clause 11.5.2.3, so that this information is programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.9 Parent-child relationships

-Where non-web softwareuser interfacethe software provides a user interface it shall, by using the services as described in 11.5.2.3clause 11.5.2.3, make the relationship between a user interface elementuser interface element and any parent or children elements programmatically determinableprogrammatically determinable by assistive technologies.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements that are parents of other user interface elements in a hierarchical structure, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, make the relationship between a user interface element and any parent or children elements programmatically determinable by assistive technologies for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 11.5.2.10 Text